 Improving Health Care eLearning Course

-This interactive virtual course provides the same curriculum used to orient USAID ASSIST Project headquarters staff and Chief of Parties to improvement.
+This interactive virtual course provides the same curriculum used to orient USAID ASSIST Project headquarters staff and Chiefs of Party to improvement.
 The course is structured to give a broad overview of the science of improvement, going over key principles and methods necessary to understand how improvement projects can be implemented in any setting to make health care better.

 The course covers the following topics: